BIFoR FACE Research

 • Leaf Area measurements of green leaves sampled from top/middle/bottom of canopy for the four key species of tree (oak, hazel, hawthorn & sycamore)

-• Leaf litter trap samples - samples are separated into up to 9 different categories including a 'woody material' archive and 'reproductive output' archive
+• Leaf litter trap samples - matter is separated into different categories including a 'woody material' archive and 'reproductive output' archive

 • Leaf Area Index – both hemispherical and direct method